 Not only does the stomach turn THC into 11-Hydroxy-THC, the hepatic portal system in the body then transfers the cannabinoid to the liver, which also turns the THC into 11-Hydroxy-THC, before distributing it to the rest of the body.
 This greatly increases the amount of THC that goes to the brain and the rest of the body.

 When you vape or smoke cannabis the 11-Hydroxy-THC levels are only around 5 percent.
-However, when you take a cannabis product orally, the average levels studied showed the 11-Hydroxy-THC levels start from 25 percent THC and climb from there.
+However, when you take a cannabis product orally, the average levels studied showed the 11-Hydroxy-THC levels start from 25 percent THC content and climb from there.
 In addition, the 11-Hydroxy-THC more effectively crosses the blood-brain barrier than Delta 8 or Delta 9 THC.

 A Word of Caution with Edibles